Tackling the Unique Challenges of Low-frequency Solar Polarimetry with the Square Kilometre Array Low Precursor: The Algorithm: Algorithm

-Figure \ref{fig:intensity_bp_selfcal}a shows the image after the first round of phase-only self-calibration, where the solar disc is rather distorted.
-Dynamic range of this image is only 24.
+Figure \ref{fig:intensity_bp_selfcal}a shows the image after the first round of phase-only self-calibration, where the solar disk is rather distorted.
+The dynamic range of this image is only 24.
 The image after the first round of amplitude-phase self-calibration is shown in Fig. \ref{fig:intensity_bp_selfcal}b.
-The coherence of the array has improved remarkably, the solar disc is well formed and the dynamic range has increased to 385.
+The coherence of the array has improved remarkably, the solar disk is well formed, and the dynamic range has increased to 385.
 Figure \ref{fig:intensity_bp_selfcal}c shows the final output of the intensity self-calibration process.
-The improvement in image quality is self-evident and the dynamic range has reached to 491.
-We note that prior to AIRCARS, the highest imaging dynamic range for solar imaging at metre-wavelengths was a few hundred ($\lesssim$ 300) and the imaging fidelity was too poor to be able to reliably detect features of strength few percent of the peak \citep{Mercier2009}.
-We have chosen a quiet featureless Sun for this illustration, the high dynamic range and high fidelity imaging of which continues to remain challenging at low radio frequencies even for the new generation instruments \citep{Vocks2020}.
-Presence of solar activity, makes the calibration and imaging problem easier and dynamic ranges exceeding 10$^5$ have been achieved using AIRCARS \citep{Mondal2019}.
+The improvement in image quality is self-evident, and the dynamic range has reached to 491.
+We note that prior to AIRCARS, the highest imaging dynamic range for solar imaging at meter wavelengths was a few hundred ($\lesssim$ 300) and the imaging fidelity was too poor to be able to reliably detect features of strength few percent of the peak \citep{Mercier2009}.
+We have chosen a quiet featureless Sun for this illustration, the high-dynamic-range and high-fidelity imaging of which continue to remain challenging at low radio frequencies even for the new generation instruments \citep{Vocks2020}.
+The presence of solar activity makes the calibration and imaging problem easier, and dynamic ranges exceeding 10$^5$ have been achieved using AIRCARS \citep{Mondal2019}.